What to Do after Embryo Transfer to Increase Success?

 Exercising After IVF Transfer

-Many patients think that they shouldn’t do any physical activity after IVF transfer; however, you should know that you can maintain a healthy BMI by doing light exercises in this period, and as a result, your uterus will have a better condition for holding the embryo.
-The best physical activity after embryo transfer is walking for an hour daily.
+Many patients think that they shouldn’t do any physical activity after IVF transfer; however, you should know that you can maintain a healthy BMI by doing light exercises during this period.
+As a result, your uterus will have a better condition for holding the embryo.
+One of the most important things to do after embryo transfer is doing physical activities such as walking for an hour every day.
 You can gently walk around the house or on a treadmill as long as you don’t feel any pain or discomfort in your abdomen.

-On the other hand, you should avoid heavy exercises such as cycling and running for seven days because these activities can transfer blood flow from the uterus to other parts of the body, resulting in the thickening of the uterine endometrium and endangering the embryo.
+On the other hand, you should avoid heavy exercises such as cycling and running for 7 days because these activities can transfer blood flow from the uterus to other parts of the body, resulting in thickening of the uterine endometrium and endangering the embryo.

 Having Sex After IVF

-It is recommended not to have sex until you receive the result of your pregnancy test.
+It is recommended not to have sex until you receive your pregnancy test result.
 Sex can cause uterine contractions and infection, which can interfere with the embryo's implantation in the uterus.

 Medication After IVF Embryo Transfer